HouseTrip/housetrip.github.com/_posts/2014-07-31-compute-property-recommendations.md

 * Download the output from S3 and feed them into your recommendations service
 * Start serving requests

 With this approach we have been able to compute the recommendations for more than 300.000 properties in 25 minutes using 5 EC2 large instances running on top of Hadoop 2.4.0 [\[12\]](#ref-12).
+It is possible to feed the algorithm with _property views_ instead of enquiries (i.e. the user visited the profile page of a property) .
+To do that we fed the algorithm with 4GB of apache logs over the last 3 months and we got the results in 78 minutes using the same computing power of the previous experiment.
+This is due to the overhead of parsing the logs before actually starting computing the recommendations.

 ### Validation

 To validate a collaborative filtering algorithm we can look at its _coverage_ and at its _accuracy_ as suggested in [\[15\]](#ref-15).

 We found that the _coverage_ varies significantly depending on the dataset we use to feed the algorithm.
-By using property enquiries we got a coverage of _71%_ over searcheable properties in our top 10 destination in the website.
-By using property views (i.e. the user visited the profile page of a property) we got a coverage of just _40%_.
-For properties views we used 4GB of apache logs over the last 3 months.
-To increase the coverage we can definitely increase the window of the dataset, but this is left to future works.
+By using _property enquiries_ we got a coverage of _71%_ over searcheable properties in our top 10 destination in the website.
+By using _property views_ we got a coverage of just _40%_.
+To increase the coverage in this case we can increase the window of the dataset, but this is left to future works.

-The _accuracy_ can be evaluated at runtime on the system by looking at the CTR of the recommendations, but we did not performed this evaluation yet.
-At this stage we simply assessed that the properties are actually similar by looking the differences in terms of attributes  between each property and it's recommendaiton set.
-We looked at the absolute difference of _maximum number of people_, _price_, and _geographical distance_.
-The results gave use clear evidence that the properties are indeed _similar_.
+To complete our validation we assessed that the properties are actually similar by measuring the absolute difference in terms of _maximum number of people_, _price_, and _geographical distance_ between each property and its recommendation set.
+The results gave use clear evidence that the properties are indeed _similar_ and that top recommendations are significantly _closer_ to target property in terms of the above distance measure.

+Finally, the _accuracy_ can be evaluated at runtime on the system by looking at the _click through rate_ of the recommendations.
+We did not performed this evaluation yet and it is left as a future work.

 ### Conclusions